-To do this, you’ll need to research various banks, until you find one that really does have a lower rate.
+To do this, you’ll need to research various banks with the cheapest home loans, until you find one that really does have a lower rate.
 Then, you can request that the bank at least match this rate.

 This tactic is best used in conjunction with the other methods above.
 For example, tell the mortgage banker that:

 You should just match the lower rate, and both of us will win.

 If the bank won’t lower its rates for your home loan in Singapore, you can still negotiate for other perks as a last resort.
 For example, you can ask that the bank help to absorb some of the costs, such as the conveyancing fees, or any valuation fees that might be needed.